Hard and soft techniques: Soft technique

-Tai sabaki step diagram, 180-degree.

 The goal of the soft technique is deflecting the attacker's force to their disadvantage, with the defender exerting minimal force and requiring minimal strength.
 With a soft technique, the defender uses the attacker's force and momentum against them, by leading the attack(er) in a direction to where the defender will be advantageously positioned (tai sabaki) and the attacker off balance; a seamless movement then affects the appropriate soft technique.

 In some styles of martial art like Wing Chun, a series of progressively difficult, two-student training drills, such as pushing hands or sticky hands, teach to exercise the soft-technique(s); hence:

 (1) The defender leads the attack by redirecting the attacker's forces against them, or away from the defender — instead of meeting the attack with a block.
-The mechanics of soft technique defenses usually are circular: Yielding is meeting the force with no resistance, like a projectile glancing off a surface without damaging it.
+The mechanics of soft technique defenses usually are circular:

+Yielding is meeting the force with no resistance, like a projectile glancing off a surface without damaging it.

 Another example could be: an Aikido check/block to an attacker's arm, which re-directs the incoming energy of the blow.